miniwdl-ext/miniwdl-aws/README.md

 Deleting a run directory after success prevents the outputs from being reused in future runs.
 Deleting it after failures can make debugging more difficult (although logs are retained, see below).

+### Security note on file system isolation

+Going through AWS Batch & EFS, miniwdl can't enforce the strict file system isolation between WDL task containers that it does locally.
+All the AWS Batch containers have read/write access to the entire EFS file system (as viewed through the access point), not only their initial working directory.

+This is usually benign, because WDL tasks should only read their declared inputs and write into their respective working/temporary directories.
+But poorly- or maliciously-written tasks could read & write files elsewhere on EFS, even changing their own input files or those of other tasks.
+This risks unintentional side-effects or worse security hazards from untrusted code.

+To mitigate this, test workflows thoroughly using the local backend, which strictly isolates task containers' file systems.
+If WDL tasks insist on modifying their input files in place, then `--copy-input-files` can unblock them (at a cost in time, space, and IOPS).
+Lastly, avoid using untrusted WDL code or container images; but if they're necessary, then use a separate EFS access point and restrict the IAM and network configuration for the AWS Batch containers appropriately.

+### EFS performance considerations

+To scale up to larger workloads, it's important to study AWS documentation on EFS [bursting mode](https://docs.aws.amazon.com/efs/latest/ug/performance.html#throughput-modes) and [performance monitoring](https://docs.aws.amazon.com/efs/latest/ug/monitoring-cloudwatch.html).
+Like any network file system, EFS throughput limits can cause bottlenecks; and worse, burst credit exhaustion can effectively freeze a workflow.

+Management tips:

+* Monitor file system throughput limits and burst credits in the EFS area of the AWS Console.
+* Store large datasets on EFS in advance (to the extent affordable), increasing its burst throughput and credits.
+* Spread out separate workflow runs over time and/or across multiple EFS file systems.
+* Temporarily provision higher throughput than available from bursting mode (24-hour minimum provisioning commitment).
+* Configure miniwdl and/or AWS Batch to limit the number of concurrent jobs and/or the rate at which they turn over (see [miniwdl_aws.cfg](https://github.com/miniwdl-ext/miniwdl-aws/blob/main/miniwdl_aws.cfg) for relevant details).

 ## Logs & troubleshooting

 If the terminal log isn't available (through Studio or `miniwdl-submit-awsbatch --follow`) to trace a workflow failure, look for miniwdl's usual log files written in the run directory on EFS or copied to S3.